davelilleystone/kp-conquering-responsive-layouts/notes.md

 The `max-width` property avoids the issue where content spreads too far horizontally.
 You combine a `width` setting with `max-width`.
 As an example, setting {`width: 80%, max-width: 750px`} will mean the element will have 80% width until it hits 700px wide where it will then stop widening

 There is a `min-width` property that does the opposite of `max-width`.
 This can be used to stop an element shrinking beyond a certain size.

+## Day 4

+vw and vh are units of measurement based on the viewport width and height.
+Widths and heights are based on the width / length of the viewport and parent width is not taken into consideration like setting a width / height using a percentage.

+vmin and vmax are also based on the above.
+They depend on what is the largest or smallest dimension in the viewport.
+As an example, 10vmin will be 10% of the height or width, depending on what is the smallest. vmax works in a similar way but relates to the largest dimension.